open-source-modelling/insurance_python/stationary_bootstrap/README.md

 The algorithm works by randomly selecting a starting point in the time-series and at each step it either increases the block size by one or selects a new block with a new starting point.
 This choice happens with a fixed probability governed by the parametrisation.

 ### Input
- - A time-series that you want to bootstrap
+ - A time-series that you want to bootstrap.
- - The parameter m describing the average duration of the blocks in the sample
+ - The parameter m describing the average duration of the blocks in the sample.
- - The length of the output sample
+ - The length of the output sample.

  ### Output
-  - Vector of bootstrapped values of specified length
+  - Vector of bootstrapped values of specified length.

 ## Getting started